Stress life insurance

 Critical illness cover for stress is often available from most of the top insurance brands.
 The only reason that you might have difficulty in getting this type of cover is if you’re still receiving treatment, or if you’re awaiting investigations.

-Income protection for stress is one of the most popular and probably the most useful cover for this condition.
-If you are able to get cover before you have any problems then you’ll be protected from loss of income in the future for stress-related issues.
+Income protection for stress is one of the most popular (and it’s probably the most useful type of cover) for this condition.
+If you can get cover before you have any problems then you’ll be protected from loss of income in the future for stress-related issues.

 Whole of life insurance for stress is another type of standard life insurance and can be used for specific needs (e.g. Inheritance tax planning, or legacy planning).
 You might find that this type of cover has higher premiums, which is because the payout is guaranteed.

 Family income benefit for stress is often a slightly cheaper alternative to standard family protection life cover.
-It will be exactly the same underwriting criteria, but will pay an income to your family over the remaining term, rather than a lump sum benefit.
+It will be the same underwriting criteria but will pay an income to your family over the remaining term, rather than a lump sum benefit.